nemonik/hands-on-DevOps-gen2/README.md

    Create the project's backlog
    Create the project in GitLab
    Setup the project
-   Author the `helloworld-web` application
+   Author the helloworld-web application
-   Build and run the application
+   Build and run the helloworld-web application
-   Run gometalinter.v2 on application
-   Fix the application
-   Author unit tests
+   Run golangci-lint on the helloworld-web application Author the unit tests
-   Perform static analysis on the CLI
+   Perform static analysis (i.e., sonar-scanner) on the command line Automate the build (i.e., write the Makefile) Containerize the application
-   Write the Makefile
-   Dockerize the application
-   Run thhe container
+   Run the container
-   Push the container image to the private registry Configure Drone to execute the CICD pipeline
+   Push the container image to the private registry Configure Drone to execute your CICD pipeline
-   Add Static Analysis step to pipeline
-   Add build step to pipeline
+   Add Static Analysis (sonar) step to your CICD pipeline Add the build step to the pipeline
-   Add container image publish step to pipeline
+   Add the nemonik\helloworld-web:latest container image publish step to pipeline Deploy helloworld-web application to the Kubernetes cluster Add a deploy rule to the Makefile
-   Add container deploy step to pipeline
+   Add a deploy step to the pipeline
-   Add compliance automation test (InSpec) step to pipeline Add automated functional test to pipeline
-   Add DAST step (OWASP ZAP) to the pipeline
+   Add compliance-as-code (inspec) test to the pipeline
    ```

 Track your progress in [Taiga](https://www.taiga.io/) as you work through each section.